-You will need to be available for one workshop per week, including a project induction starting in May and running through June, with the final celebratory event on Wed 15th July.
-Sessions will be 2-3hrs and take place at the following arts venues in and around central Manchester
+You will need to be available for one workshop per week, including a project induction starting in late March and running through May, with the final celebratory event planned for the end of May.
+Sessions will be 2-3hrs and will take place at the Whitworth and venues around central Manchester, Covid-19 restrictions permitting.

 About you and Eligibility